Remembering Tony Benn

 But, and this is crucial, his Euro-scepticism was based on radical solidarity with the people of Europe, as opposed to UKIP’s xenophobia or the Tories’ thinly disguised superiority complex.
 He believed that Brussels was a fundamentally anti-democratic set of institutions whose increasing power would be detrimental to the interests of Europe’s peoples.
 Recent developments, I fear, suggest that Tony Benn’s left-wing assessment was on history’s right side.

 My only meeting with him took place during the miners’ strike of 1984.
 It was brief.
-But it allowed me a glimpse of the man’s warmth, passion and intellect.
+But it allowed me a glimpse of the man’s warmth, passion, and intellect.
 Those were sad times, as we were witnessing the wholesale destruction of communities around Britain that never recovered since, the result being the rise and rise of the spivs whose rule remains, more or less, uncontested to this day.

 Tony Benn ended up a defeated political giant.
-But his defeat I feel as mine too.
+But his defeat I feel like mine too.
 It is the defeat that has allowed neoliberalism to drag our societies into a deep and terrible mire.
 Now, without Tony Benn, it is also a hollower mire.

 Benn’s parting shot from Parliament, when he decided not to contest the 2001 election, was a classic: “Having served for nearly half a century in the House of Commons, I now want more time to devote to politics and more freedom to do so,” he said.
 I often plagiarise him when asked whether I shall stand for Parliament in Greece, declaring that I shall not be doing so because I need to dedicate as much of my time to politics as possible.